AutoPackAI/beebot/README.md

 To achieve these priorities, BeeBot follows the following principles:

 - Tool-focused: BeeBot carefully selects and describes tools, ensuring their reliable use by LLMs.
-It will utilize [AutoPack](https://autopack.ai) as the package manager for its tools.
+It uses [AutoPack](https://autopack.ai) as the package manager for its tools.
 - LLM specialization: BeeBot will leverage a variety of LLMs best suited for different tasks, while OpenAI remains the primary LLM for planning and decision-making.
 - Functionality and flexibility first: BeeBot prioritizes functionality and flexibility over developer quality-of-life,